vdhulst/idavie_docs/docs/source/how_to_interac.rst

      - Set the minimum threshold (floor) of the voxel intensity mapping.
    * - "Edit max"
      - Set the maximum threshold (ceiling) of the voxel intensity mapping.
+   * - "Save threshold"
+     - Sets the threshold values after editing (equivalent to pressing

+       the front trigger button).
    * - "Reset threshold"
      - Reset the thresholding to the default (startup) values.
    * - **Changing colour map**
      -
    * - "colour map plasma"
      - Set the colour map to a preferred one.
+Options are: cube helix, inferno,

-Options are: plasma, turbo,
+       magma, plasma, rainbow, turbo, viridis.\*

-       rainbow, magma, inferno, viridis, cube helix.\*
    * - "reset transform"
      - Reset the colour mapping to the default colour map (*inferno*).
    * - **Changing ray marching settings**